 The fact is, there is no such thing as a “sterotypical” philanthropist (see #1 above).
 People give for different reasons, in different ways.

 Many of the news reports are overly concerned with Mr. Read’s previously unknown wealth.
 How someone acquired the money that he or she chooses to give away should be irrelevant (criminal activity notwithstanding).
-The focus should be on the act of giving itself.
+The focus should be on enter the act of giving itself.

 At the same time, all of the attention has a bright side.
 Mr. Read’s example helps demonstrate that philanthropy is universal and within reach for all.
 For that, we have him to thank.